jrnl-org/jrnl/CONTRIBUTING.md

 Feature requests and ideas
 --------------------------

 So, you have an idea for a great feature?
 Awesome.
 I love you.
 As with bugs, first you should [open a new issue](https://www.github.com/maebert/jrnl/issues/new) on GitHub, describe the use case and what the feature should accomplish.
-If we agree that this feature is useful, it will sooner or later get implement it.
+If we agree that this feature is useful, it will sooner or later get implemented.
 Even sooner if you roll up your sleeves and code it yourself ;-)

 Keep in mind that the design goal of jrnl is to be _slim_.
 That means